 It can be hard to determine an estimated average weight and height of Yorkie Poos because breeders do not always crossbreed Yorkshire Terriers with the same type of Poodle.
 While the tried and true way of crossbreeding for Yorkie Poos is to breed a Yorkshire Terrier with a Toy Poodle, there are breeders who still crossbreed with Miniature Poodles instead.

 This discrepancy in the process creates more variety, which makes it difficult to declare an average weight and height for Yorkie Poos as a whole.
 Despite this, the best estimate we have for the height of Yorkie Poos is an average of 7 to 10 inches tall.
-Fully grown Yorkie Poos tend to weigh in at an average of 8.5 pounds, give or take 3.5 pounds in either direction.

 Causes of Physical Pain and Illness in Yorkie Poos